-There are 48 playspaces provide by the Council within the Shire.
+There are 48 public playspaces provided by the Council within the Shire.

-The total number of playgrounds is very similar to other Councils at 5.4 playspaces per 1,000 children, compared to a median of 5.7 per 1,000 children nationally.
+The total number of playgrounds is very similar to other councils at 5.4 playspaces per 1,000 children, compared to a median of 5.7 per 1,000 children nationally2.
 Whilst this indicates a lower than average median score, it is important to remember that this average is not necessarily related to optimum use of playspaces.